HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 In addition to the L1 caches, there could be a joint L2 cache to serve both L1 caches.
 On a simultaneously issued L1 cache request, the instruction cache request has priority.
 In contrast to the L1 caches, the L2 cache is physically indexed and physically tagged.
 The L2 cache is also inclusive, which means that a cache line entry in a L1 cache must exist also in the L2 cache.
 A cache flush operation can thus always assume that there is an entry in the L2 as the target block.

+### Combined caches

+Depending on the CPU pipeline architecture, the L1 caches could also be combined.
+However, it needs to be ensured that both an instruction and a data cache line with the same index can be hold by the combined cache.

 ### Instructions to manage caches

 While cache flushes and deletions are under software control, cache insertions are alway done by hardware.
 The PCA instruction manages the cache flush and deletion.
 A cache is typically organized in cache lines, which are the unit of transfer between the layers of the memory hierarchy.
 The PCA instruction will flush and/or purge the cache line corresponding to the virtual address.
 A data page can be flushed and then purged or just purged.
 A code page can only be purged.